 1Bibb Hubbard, Founder and President

-Bibb has dedicated her career to helping ensure all students are prepared for life after high school.
-She founded Learning Heroes to help parents play an active role in their children’s educational success.
-Bibb brings extensive experience in communications, policy, and advocacy from the public, private, and philanthropic sectors to her role as Founder & President of Learning Heroes.
-Before Learning Heroes, Bibb held leadership positions at the Bill & Melinda Gates Foundation, Widmeyer Communications, and Scholastic.
+Bibb founded Learning Heroes to help parents most effectively advocate on behalf of their children’s educational success.
+She brings extensive experience in communications, policy, and advocacy from the public, private, and philanthropic sectors.
+She held leadership positions at the Bill & Melinda Gates Foundation, Widmeyer Communications, and Scholastic.
 Her public-sector experience includes positions at the White House and the U.S. Labor Department.
-Bibb served on the Board of City Year New York and is an active board member with the New York City Leadership Academy and the Boys & Girls Club of Alexandria, VA.
-She graduated from Dickinson College and is the proud mother of two teenage sons.
+Bibb sits on the board of the New York City Leadership Academy and is the proud mother of two teenage sons.

-Windy brings 20 years of experience in family engagement, education and philanthropy.
-Windy came to Learning Heroes from American Express, where she helped with the expansion of the company’s largest philanthropic platform focused on nonprofit leadership development.
-Previously, Windy was with Scholastic for nearly a decade and was instrumental in the research and development of the company’s first comprehensive family and community engagement initiative.
-Windy taught elementary school for several years and started her career in public relations, focusing on education campaigns.
-Windy has been a guest lecturer at NYU Steinhardt School of Culture, Education and Human Development and at University of the South in collaboration with Yale Child Study Center.
-She graduated from Rutgers University and has a young daughter.
+A former elementary school teacher, Windy brings 20 years of experience in family engagement, education and philanthropy.
+She came to Learning Heroes from American Express, where she worked on the nonprofit leadership development philanthropic platform.
+Previously, Windy was with Scholastic for nearly a decade helping to develop family and community engagement initiatives.
+She has been a guest lecturer at NYU and at University of the South in collaboration with Yale Child Study Center.
+She is the proud mama of two young daughters.

 Cindi is a Principal at HCM Strategists, a leading education and health public policy firm, where she provides communications and advocacy strategy for organizations dedicated to improving student outcomes for low income students.
 Prior to joining HCM, Cindi worked at the Bill & Melinda Gates Foundation where she directed communications and external affairs for its investments in education, public libraries, and family homelessness, while also serving on the Foundation’s Leadership Team.
 She previously served as Senior Advisor to the U.S. Secretary of Education, Deputy Assistant Secretary of Education for Communications and Outreach, and Special Assistant in the White House Office of Public Liaison.
 She lives in Washington State with her husband and sons.